Adroiti/docs-for-code-review-tools/RuboCop/Rails-PluralizationGrammar.md

 ## Description

-This cop checks for correct grammar when using ActiveSupport's core extensions to the numeric classes.
+This rule checks for correct grammar when using ActiveSupport's core extensions to the numeric classes.

-### Example
+## Examples

 ```ruby
 # bad